kalyankashaboina/shapeguard/CONTRIBUTING.md

 // Must work with zero other shapeguard setup import { generateOpenAPI } from 'shapeguard' const spec = generateOpenAPI({ ... })

+// Must work with zero other shapeguard setup import { mockRequest, mockResponse } from 'shapeguard/testing'
 ```

 A user must be able to adopt one feature at a time and get full value from it immediately.